 There are basically two types of Special Needs Trust created by Elder Law Lawyers, 1st party and 3rd party.
 A 1st party SNT is created with the beneficiary’s own funds.
 These funds may come from sources such as a law-suit settlement, a gift or an inheritance.
 They are held and managed by a Trustee as above but upon the death of the beneficiary, remaining funds must be paid back to the State of Pennsylvania as reimbursement for benefits received.

 A 3rd party SNT is created with funds of someone other than the beneficiary.
 These Trusts are managed as above but the main difference between them and the 1st party SNT is that there is no need for pay-back provisions.
 Funds remaining upon the death of the beneficiary may be paid to whomever the creator of the Trust has directed.

 Pet Trusts: These Trusts enable you to preserve assets to ensure the care of your pet.
 As with other Trusts, the funds left to a Pet Trust are managed by a Trustee for the benefit of your pet(s).
 Our furry friends are quite special to us and some may not have available a proper caretaker when we die.
 With a Pet Trust you may name not only the Trustee of the funds but also the guardian of the animal, whether a person or an organization.
 If there are funds remaining upon the death of your pet, you may name the successor beneficiary.

 Power of Attorney

 Without a Financial Power of Attorney, no one can manage your affairs without Court approval.
-The Court process takes time, is expensive, and the Judge may not choose the person you would prefer.
-In addition, under a Guardianship or Conservatorship, your representative may have to seek court permission to take planning steps that they could implement immediately under a simple Durable Power of Attorney.
+The Court process, called a Guardianship proceeding, takes time, is expensive, and the Judge may not choose the person you would prefer.
+In addition, under a Guardianship your representative may have to seek court permission to take planning steps that they could implement immediately under a simple Durable Power of Attorney.

 Living Wills and Health Care Power of Attorney